 Your job is picking which one breaks least often for your traffic profile and your budget.
 The right answer at 100 transcripts a month is the wrong answer at 100,000.

-youtube-transcript-api on PyPI is the default starting point for most developers.
+The community-maintained jdepoix/youtube-transcript-api Python library is the default starting point for most developers because it fetches YouTube transcripts without using the official YouTube API.
 Install with pip, pass a video ID, get back a list of {text, start, duration} segments.
 The maintainer is Jonas Depoix; the GitHub repo is the most-starred transcript library on the platform.

 from youtube_transcript_api import YouTubeTranscriptApi